-Weeds usually occur where grazing and farming activities have been concentrated, such as around stock yards and dams and along tracks.
-Many weeds start as introduced pasture grasses or arrive on the wheels of vehicles, in stock feed, or are carried into properties by cattle and sheep.
+Weeds usually occur where grazing and farming activities have been concentrated – around stock yards, dams and along tracks.
+Many start as introduced pasture grasses or arrive on vehicles, in stock feed, or with cattle and sheep.

-We remove weeds by hand, spray or inject them with herbicide or, in the case of highly invasive pasture grasses such as serrated tussock and buffel grass, use cattle to graze the weeds intensively for short periods.
-This helps to reduce the amount of seed the weed species can produce and to reduce the density of the plants.
-Such pulse grazing is usually undertaken together with other control measures.
+We remove weeds by hand, burn, spray or inject them with herbicide.
+In the case of highly invasive pasture grasses such as Serrated Tussock and Buffel Grass, we've sometimes used grazing to reduce the amount of seed produced and to reduce the density of the plants (alongside other control measures).

 How the land responds

 Once weeds are removed or reduced, native species can recolonise the areas naturally or we spread native seed or replant seedlings to help re-establish native habitats.